Xget7/MapCitySearchs/README.md

 ## Technical Decisions

+- **Retrofit*:
+  - Easy implementation to consume API data with clean code.

 - **Room Database**:
   - Chosen for its ease of use, integration with LiveData, and support for complex queries.